Ford's Maverick Isn't Eligible For Consumer Reports' Best Cars Made In America List: Here's The Pickup They Picked

 The Honda Ridgeline's appeal

 Output is good, too.
 Every Ridgeline comes with a naturally aspirated 3.5-liter V6 good for 280 horsepower.
 All-wheel drive is standard, and it comes with a nine-speed automatic transmission.
-It manages 30 horsepower over the Maverick's most capable engine, the 2.0 EcoBoost found in the sport-tuned Ford Maverick Lobo and the more off-road capable Maverick Tremor.
+It manages 30 horsepower over the Mexico-built Maverick's most capable engine, the 2.0 EcoBoost found in the sport-tuned Ford Maverick Lobo and the more off-road capable Maverick Tremor.
 Its 5,000-pound maximum towing capacity also beats the Maverick's by 1,000 pounds.

-Thus, it's come as little surprise that owners are happy with their purchase.
 Consumer Reports' data indicates that the Ridgeline is a high-scoring midsize pickup for driver satisfaction, with the 2026 model earning better-than-average scores.
 The one area in which it wasn't rated so well is reliability, where it scored average.
 But this shouldn't be too much of a dealbreaker, given Ridgelines have generally proved reliable over the years — as you can see from this list of the most reliable used pickup trucks you can buy.

 Where's the Honda Ridgeline built?